agda/agda-stdlib/notes/style-guide.md

 * All module imports should be at the top of the file immediately after the module declaration.

+* If the module takes parameters that require imports from other files then those imports only may be placed above the module declaration.

 * If it is important that certain names only come into scope later in the file then the module should still be imported at the top of the file but it can be given a shorter name using `as` and then opened